 Review of staff training records confirmed that staff completed fire safety training twice annually.
-The most recent fire drill was completed June 2017 records were retained of staff who participated and any learning outcomes.
-The registered manager was advised to liaise with a fire safety professional regarding the efficacy of the homes fire drill procedure.
-Fire safety records identified that fire-fighting equipment; fire alarm systems, emergency lighting and means of escape were checked weekly and were regularly maintained.
+The most recent fire drill was completed in June 2017.
+Records were retained of staff who participated and any learning outcomes.
+Fire safety records identified that fire-fighting equipment, fire alarm systems, emergency lighting and means of escape were checked weekly/monthly and were regularly maintained.
 Individual residents had a completed Personal Emergency Evacuation Plan (PEEPs) in place.